Luciano Di Martino

-Since 2008, Luciano Di Martino has been a regular guest at the Hamburg State Opera, where he successfully conducted numerous performances of Verdi’s La Traviata as well Andreas Homoki’s new production of Verdi’s “Luisa Miller”.
+Since 2008, Di Martino has been a regular guest at the Hamburg State Opera, where he conducted performances of Verdi’s La Traviata as well Andreas Homoki’s new production of Verdi’s Luisa Miller in 2016.

-Luciano Di Martino made his highly successful debut in April 2012 at the New Israeli Opera in Tel Aviv, directing Mariusz Trelinsky’s stylized and powerful production of Puccini’s “Madama Butterfly”, a co-production with the Teatr Wielki Warszawa.
+Luciano Di Martino made his highly successful debut at the New Israeli Opera in Tel Aviv in April 2012, directing Mariusz Trelinsky’s stylized and powerful production of Puccini’s Madama Butterfly, a co-production with the Teatr Wielki Warszawa.

-Following his debut in 2010, he has maintained a close collaboration with the Mariinsky Theatre in St. Petersburg, conducting the new production of Verdi’s “Attila” during the Stars of the White Nights Festival as well as revivals of “Aida”, “Don Carlos”, “I Pagliacci”, “La Sonnambula” and Mendelsssohn’s oratorio “Elijah” with the Mariinsky Theatre Chorus and Symphony Orchestra.
-He also directed a highly acclaimed new production there of “L’Elisir d’Amore” in 2011, staged by Laurent Pelly and with star soprano Anna Netrebkko, a co-production of the Royal Opera House Covent Garden and the Opéra Bastille in Paris.
+Following his debut in 2010, he has maintained a close collaboration with the Mariinsky Theatre in St. Petersburg, conducting the new production of Verdi’s Attila during the Stars of the White Nights Festival with the young bass Ildar Abdrazakov in the title role, as well as revivals of Aida, Don Carlos, I Pagliacci, La Sonnambula and Mendelsssohn’s oratorio Elijah with the Mariinsky Theatre Chorus and Symphony Orchestra.
+He also directed a highly acclaimed new production there of L’Elisir d’Amore in 2011, staged by Laurent Pelly and starring Anna Netrebko, a co-production of the Royal Opera House Covent Garden and the Opéra Bastille in Paris.